frederik-hoeft/rimworld-more-injuries/README.md

 #### Choking on Blood

 > **In-Game Description**
 > _"**Choking on blood** &mdash; Blood from traumatic injuries being aspirated into the airways triggers coughing and causes suffocation.
-Potentially fatal unless treated.
-Can be cleared by performing CPR or using a specialized airway suction device."_
+The bleeding must be stopped and the airways cleared to prevent death.
+If the patient is conscious, they may be able to cough up the blood on their own and clear the airway.
+Otherwise, the airways must be cleared using a specialized airway suction device or by compressing the chest using CPR to expel the blood and restore breathing."_

 **Causes**: Severe injuries to the mouth, throat, or chest that cause bleeding into the airways.

 **Effects**: Coughing, suffocation, and death if not treated immediately.

 **Treatment**: Stopping the bleeding of the mouth, throat, or chest will prevent further blood from entering the airways and slow the progression of the condition.
-The airways must be cleared using a specialized [airway suction device](#airway-suction-device) or by compressing the chest using [CPR](#cpr) to expel the blood and restore breathing.
+If the patient is conscious, they may be able to cough up the blood on their own and clear the airway.
+If the patient is unconscious, the airways must be cleared using a specialized [airway suction device](#airway-suction-device) or by compressing the chest using [CPR](#cpr) to expel the blood and restore breathing.

 #### Choking on Tourniquet